 The outbreak of COVID-19 represents a further significant threat to the people involved in our projects.
-For example, an outbreak in one of northern Syria's crowded refugee camps would have devastating consequences for a great many people, says Dirk Hegmanns, our regional director in Syria.
+For example, an outbreak in one of northern Syria's crowded refugee camps would have devastating consequences for a great many people.
 Because of the civil war, there is no functional healthcare system, and the level of hygiene is completely inadequate to the task of slowing the spread of the virus.

 Solidarity During the Crisis: Our Work Continues

 We now feel the impacts of global restrictions and emergency measures on our everyday work.
 However, we have the benefit of decades of experience in containing epidemics, such as outbreaks in Liberia, Sierra Leone, and DR Congo during the Ebola crisis, as well as cholera epidemics in Haiti, Zimbabwe and other countries.

 The global spread of coronavirus has left our 2,500 employees in our 37 project countries particularly vulnerable.
 In an audio message received by all staff, Welthungerhilfe's Secretary General Mathias Mogge shared some words of encouragement: “I am absolutely sure that we will be able to handle also this difficult period, but we need to do it together.
 I truly thank you for keeping our organisation, our programme and our projects running.”